AEL overview

 Quick replies are the only block's input fields in which writing and using AEL works exactly the same as in Responses.

-- Memory values in Custom blocks:
+- Memory values in the Custom blocks

-- Conditional statements of the Outputs and Conditional responses (on both sides):
+- Conditional statements of the Outputs and Conditional responses (on both sides)

-- Commands parameters:
+- Commands parameters

-Metadata item values
+- Metadata item values

 You can also use AEL in some of the input fields outside of Flows, in the following modules: